cfenollosa/os-tutorial/20-interrupts-timer/README.md

 `keyboard.c` also has a long table to translate scancodes to ASCII keys.
 For the time being, we will only implement a simple subset of the US keyboard.
 You can read more [about scancodes here](http://www.win.tue.nl/~aeb/linux/kbd/scancodes-1.html)

+I don't know about you, but I'm thrilled!
+We are very close to building a simple shell.
+In the next chapter, we will expand a little bit on keyboard input